sid-1998/booknotes/system-design/system-design-interview/chapter21/README.md

 For this solution, the metrics collector needs to maintain an up-to-date list of services and metrics endpoints.
 We can use Zookeeper or etcd for that purpose - service discovery.

-Service discovery contains contains configuration rules about when and where to collect metrics from:
+Service discovery contains configuration rules about when and where to collect metrics from:
 ![service-discovery-example](images/service-discovery-example.png)

 Here's a detailed explanation of the metrics collection flow: